 The cab rides alone to our foodie find restaurants totaled three hours.
 The wait time in lines at these highly popular venues totaled at least seven hours.
 That’s ten daylight hours for six of the eleven meals we ate in Chicago.
 If you consider that we probably spent an hour ordering and eating and talking, that’s nearly 24 hours spent eating in just four and a half days!
 None of it was inexpensive either.

 Search things to do in Chicago.
 Besides one walk down Navy Pier, we did none of them.
 When I think about the hours we spent being “foodies”, those were hours we weren’t fully living.
-The doughnuts and doughy pizzas were actually making us sicker.
+The donuts and doughy pizzas were actually making us sicker.
 Those hours eating or waiting to eat or journeying to eat kept us from really getting to know the city.

 My family started low carb high fat one year later in the summer of 2013, and our vacations changed dramatically!